dyingc/mcp_docs/docs_output/n8n/source-control-environments.md

 Feature availability

   * Available on Enterprise.
-  * You need to be an n8n instance owner, admin, or project owner to set up source control, and to send work to and from Git.
+  * You must be an n8n instance owner or instance admin to enable and configure source control.
+  * Instance owners and instance admins can push changes to and pull changes from the connected repository.
+  * Project admins can push changes to the connected repository.
+They can't pull changes from the repository.

 n8n uses Git-based source control to support environments.
 Linking your n8n instances to a Git repository lets you create multiple n8n environments, backed by Git branches.